14 - Passive Income Systems

 Passive Income Systems: Engineering Scalable Yield

 To achieve this, you must build systems that outpace the "Silent Thief" of inflation, as discussed in Protocol 09, while maintaining the velocity required for compound growth.
 This protocol dissects the engineering principles behind true passive income and exposes the common misconceptions that lead to failure.
+By the end, you'll understand why 90% of passive income attempts fail — and how to be in the successful 10%.

-Video Protocol: Engineering Your First Passive System
+Video Protocol: Engineering Your First Passive System – A complete walkthrough of the three-layer framework

 1. The Three Layers of Systematization